-Bothell’s Ventec is at center of global push for more ventilators to treat coronavirus patients
+Bothell ventilator maker Ventec ramps up production amid a surge in coronavirus patients

 Dr. Marcus Schabacker, CEO of the nonprofit ECRI Institute that evaluates medical technology, said Ventec’s VOCSN could play a key role in emergency stabilization of some patients to spare higher-end ICU ventilators for the most life-threatening situations.
 The problem, he said, is that some ventilator components are part of a limited global supply chain and not easily swapped for “like-to-like” domestic replacements.

-“The FDA will still want to ensure that in those medical grade products, you still have valves and some components that are of quality necessary for a medical device,” Schabacker said.
+“The FDA will still want to ensure that in those medical-grade products, you still have valves and some components that are of quality necessary for a medical device,” Schabacker said.
 “I don’t think they’re just going to roll over and say ‘Oh sure, go ahead and use that product.”’

-That’s among the biggest challenges faced by Ventec, which already requires weeks of lead time between taking orders, acquiring parts, and assembling and distributing the finished product.
+That’s among the biggest challenges faced by Ventec, which already requires weeks of lead time between taking orders, acquiring parts and assembling and distributing the finished product.

 So, Kiple now spends his days on the phone, listening to offers of help and figuring out how best to leverage them into manufacturing more product.

 He’s in regular contact with Gov. Jay Inslee’s office and officials at the federal, state and local levels.
-Fortune 100 companies and others local and nationwide have also offered support, including help with logistics, engineering, recruiting, additional space, and supply chain expansion.
+Fortune 100 companies and others local and nationwide have also offered support, including help with logistics, engineering, recruiting, additional space and supply chain expansion.

 Even local residents have emailed, volunteering to “carry boxes” and help however needed.